Greenberg Traurig

-Greenberg Traurig is a multinational law and lobbying firm founded in Miami in 1967 by Mel Greenberg, Larry J. Hoffman, and Robert H. Traurig.
+Greenberg Traurig is an American law firm founded in Miami in 1967 by Mel Greenberg, Larry J. Hoffman, and Robert H. Traurig.

 As of 2025, it is the eighth-largest law firm in the United States.
-The firm has 51 locations in the U.S., Europe, the Middle East, Latin America, and Asia, and approximately 3,000 attorneys worldwide as of 2025.
-Its 2024 revenue was over $2.6 billion.
+The firm has 51 locations in the U.S., Europe, the Middle East, Latin America, and Asia, and approximately 3,200 attorneys worldwide as of 2026.
+Its 2025 revenue was over $2.9 billion.

 Its largest office is in New York City, and clients have included Diane Von Furstenberg Studios, Conde Nast Publications, The New Yorker, New Yorker staff, former New York City Mayor Rudy Giuliani, and the plastics industry.